 IEP Policy Reference or Embedded IEP Policy

-It is up to the protocol or standard using IEP to decide if will apply the IEP to threat intelligence objects by embedding the IEP JSON Objects directly within the protocol or standard, or if it will make use of the IEP Policy Reference feature, or if it will support both.
+It is up to the protocol or standard using IEP to decide if will apply the IEP to information contained within the information sharing protocol by embedding the IEP JSON Objects directly within the protocol or standard, or if it will make use of the IEP Policy Reference feature, or if it will support both.

 Any protocols or standards that leverage IEP SHOULD support both embedded IEPs and IEP Policy References.
-This provides Providers with the greatest flexibility in how they apply the IEP Policy to their threat intelligence.
+This provides Providers with the greatest flexibility in how they apply the IEP Policy to the information they are sharing.

 Figure 2 - Embedded vs Referenced